 This program, administered by the New York Foundation for Senior Citizens, attempts to address many of the conditions that lead to home abandonment.
-Some of the services that are included are minor home repairs and outreach and coordination with other agencies handling senior citizen problems.
+Some of the services included are minor home repairs, outreach, and coordination with other agencies handling problems faced by older adults in New York City.
 The program is available on a citywide basis to persons 60 or older who are at or below the Section 8 income limits.